vchiley/pytorch/torch/optim/PROJECT.md

   - Using `distributed_config` with DDP coordinates work: each GPU orthogonalizes subset of updates, then broadcasts results
   - Similar to CP (Context Parallel) - both replicate parameters but benefit from work coordination

-**Warning:** Using Muon in distributed training (e.g., FSDP, TP) without `distributed_config` will produce incorrect results.
-Users must configure `distributed_config` when using any sharded parallelism strategy.
+**Warning:** Using Muon in distributed training (e.g., FSDP, TP) without `distributed_config` will produce incorrect results for strategies that shard parameters **within** a logical unit.
+However, EP and PP represent independent units and should each run their own optimizer instance.

 **Debug Mode:**
 - Set `async_gpu_parallelism=False` in `DistributedConfig` to enable sequential debugging mode